I beg to move,

 I want to cut off, I hope for the final time in my life, the question put by some people who deny the human impact on climate change.
 For people who are, like me, sometimes assailed by people who read certain journalists and acquire a view, I recommend a book by Richard Black, the former BBC environment correspondent, called “Denied”.
 It is a forensic demolishing and devastating take-down of climate change denial.
 It goes through all the arguments in absolute detail.
 It has an outstanding foreword by a Member of this House—[Interruption.]
 Yes, it is me.
 [Laughter.]
 The content of the book is absolutely superb and I recommend it, despite the foreword.
 Richard Black refers to climate change deniers as contrarians rather than sceptics.
 I think that is right.
 It is good to be a sceptic and it is good to be sceptical about received wisdoms, but contrarians tend to be the golf club bore who strikes an opinion with no basis of information.
 The book provides the scientific evidence that really nails the subject.

 The hon.
 Member for Oxford West and Abingdon rightly raised the school strikes.
 I think it was right to welcome that event.
 I think some people got it wrong and missed the point.
 We can all complain about children bunking off school, but that is not the point here.
-The strikes showed the extraordinary passion of the young people whose lives will be much more affected by those of us in middle age like me.
+The strikes showed the extraordinary passion of the young people whose lives will be much more affected than those of us in middle age like me.
 That passion needs to be harnessed.
 I was moved, a couple of days ago downstairs in the Churchill room, to see the excellent “Year of Green Action” event organised by Ministers at the Department for Environment, Food and Rural Affairs.
 We heard evidence from two young people called Amy and Ella Meek, I think from Gedling, who have set up a venture called “Kids against Plastic” that has gone viral.
 It is that kind of action that we want to encourage among the young people who came to our offices on that day.
 This is not just something that policymakers and politicians will deliver.
 People on the ground, of all ages, can make a difference.

 Thirty or so young people from Newbury turned up at my office.
 I was struck by their passion and their commitment, but I was also left with a strong belief that we need to inform people better about what is going on.
-I have already heard questions in this debate such as, “Why isn’t something happening?” when it is, and “Why aren’t we doing more on that?” when that is happening.
+I have already heard questions in this debate such as, “Why isn’t something happening?” when it is, and “Why aren’t we doing more?” when that is happening.
 We need to applaud in a cross-party, consensual way when good things are done and to push relentlessly where we think we are missing the point.

 If my hon.
 Friend will allow me, I will just make a bit more progress.

 When I was discussing this issue with these young people, I was conscious that none of them knew that the UK was the first developed economy to pass a Climate Change Act.
 Why should they?
-In a way, it is a rather a process-y thing to know.
+In a way, it is a rather a processy thing to know.
 Nevertheless, it does show that across this House there has been a determination to act.
 This country has reduced its emissions by over 40%—more than any other developed G7 economy.
 I asked how many of them knew about Blue Belt and all their hands stayed down.
 Blue Belt is one of the policies in recent years that I am most proud of.
 My right hon.
 Friend the Member for West Dorset (Sir Oliver Letwin) was fundamental in driving that through despite, I have to say, a bit of institutional opposition in certain Departments, but he did it and we are now protecting an area of sea the size of India.
 That will shortly grow to much larger areas and we are policing that with modern satellite technology.
 It is an extraordinary thing that we in Britain should be proud of, particularly those of us who were swept away by “Blue Planet II”.
 At least we have a Government who are doing something about this.

 There has been a huge leap in renewable energy.
 Record amounts of power are now generated renewably.
 The 25-year environment plan has things in it that those young people would be really pleased to see, and they would of course be right to push us to make sure that it happens.
 Work has been done in this House in recent months, particularly on the Government Benches—with letters to the Prime Minister and Ministers, and meetings with the Minister for Energy and Clean Growth, who will respond to the debate—to move to net zero, which I think is clearly inevitable.

 Why do we need that to happen?
 We need it to happen because the science is clear—it is staring us in the face.
-In October last year, the Intergovernmental Panel on Climate Change said that there was an evens chance of meeting a 1.5° target for global CO2 emissions and spoke of the absolute imperative of reaching net zero.
+In October last year, the Intergovernmental Panel on Climate Change said that there was an even chance of meeting a 1.5° target for global CO2 emissions and spoke of the absolute imperative of reaching net zero.
 It set forth this extraordinary challenge to policy makers all over the world: there are 12 years left to deliver that.
 I am really pleased that the Minister, who has responsibility for climate change, has instructed the Committee on Climate Change to do a feasibility—an impact—study on what net zero would mean and what we would be requiring our economy to do.
-It is no good us in this House just stating words such as “net zero” without really understanding that there will be an impact.
+It is no good we in this House just using terms such as “net zero” without really understanding that there will be an impact.
 It will affect businesses, but if we do this in the right way, first, businesses can transition, and secondly, there is an economic opportunity for Britain to continue to be a centre for green growth.
 That fits in with the clean growth strategy.

 In the wider context, this is a key moment for the United Kingdom.
 Domestically, we have new legislation coming before the House on fisheries, farming, the environment and other related subjects.
 As a farmer, a conservationist, and someone who has been, and is, active in the non-governmental organisation movement—I am a trustee of a charity called Plantlife—I am excited by the opportunities offered to take control of our environmental agenda and to make sure we do what we have been talking about for a long time, but seem unable to do, which is to reverse the declines in biodiversity, to significantly reduce emissions from agriculture, to weaponise, if you like, the natural environment, to lock up carbon and to be a sustainable source of the necessities of life, such as clean water.